Awesome Barbie Cake Collection

 This was my first experience with fondant, it was so much easier than I had expected.
 I “wrapped” Barbie in pink fondant and then trimmed it into a dress.
 The fondant was rolled and draped over the frosted dress.
 I then cut out a small hole on top and put Barbie in (make sure the cake is high enough to go up to her waist).

-I also wrapped her in "press and seal" wrap so she would not be ruined.
-I wrapped her hair in a baggie so she would not have frosting all over her.
+I also wrapped her in “press and seal” wrap so she would not be ruined.
+In order to make sure Barbie’s hair wouldn’t be full of frosting, I wrapped it up in a baggie.
 When she was assembled I removed the baggie.

 The details were white fondant cut from fondant cutters (cookie cutters would have worked).
 There were rough edges on the bottom so I added the white braid as trim.
 I found that anything could be hidden with trim or a cutout.
 From cooled cake to end result it took about 3 hours.